ryantoby40/ExpenseTracker/README.md

 # Expense Tracker

 ## Overview
-The **Expense Tracker** is a lightweight command-line application that allows users to add, remove, view, and total their expenses.
-It’s designed to be simple and efficient for tracking expenses in a single session.
+This is a simple expense tracker application written in Python.
+It allows you to add, remove, view, and calculate the total of your expenses.
+The expenses are stored in an SQLite database.

 ---